rayman51/data-rep-go-problems/README.md

 In order for you to run these programs you will need to install the [GO](https://www.google.ie/?gws_rd=cr&dcr=0&ei=SQvUWejfHOaXgAaL3JeoBA) compiler on your computer.

+Once you have installed the compiler, and have the files on your computer, open a command line of your choice.
+Next, navigate your way to the folder.
+Then run the command "go build" followed by the name of the go file(including the file extension) you wish to run.
+This will then create an executeable file of the same name, but with an ".exe" ententsion.
+Then simpily run the .exe file and the GO program will run.

 ## Problems
 The Ten programs are
 1. Hello World